 |This is a routine ultrasound to examine the baby’s anatomy and the placenta.
 It has to be done in an accredited facility.
 You can find out the sex of the baby at this ultrasound if you wish.|

 (20 weeks +)

-We also recommend routine folate supplementation during the first trimester of pregnancy to prevent spina bifida.
+Routine folate supplementation is also recommended during the first trimester of pregnancy to prevent spina bifida.
 There are a number of multivitamins available which provide adequate folate and other vitamins and minerals.
-We strongly encourage routine exercise during pregnancy and a healthy lifestyle, all of which are beneficial for your pregnancy, labour and baby.
+Routine exercise during pregnancy and a healthy lifestyle, are also very beneficial for your pregnancy, labour and baby.